Deepika252007/first-project/README.md

 # first-project
-My first GitHub project as a beginner learning programming.
+Hello!
+I am Deepika, an AI/ML engineering student.
+This is my first repository on GitHub where I will upload my learning projects.